aghagol/lane_boundary_tracker/README.md

 ./scripts/sort
 ```

-This script:
- - Applied SORT tracking over detections and saves the results in CSV format
+This script applies SORT tracking over detections and saves the results in CSV format

 ## Evaluation: